arlukin/arlukin.github.io/posts/linux/_posts/2013-06-01-relay-email-through-gmail-with-postfix-on-centos6.md

 ---
 layout: post
-title: Relay email through gmail with postfix on centos6.
+title: Postfix gmail relay on centos6.
 ---

-Relay email through gmail with postfix on centos6.
+[Relay email through gmail with postfix on centos6.][https://gist.github.com/arlukin/5689526]

-The latest updated gist can be found here https://gist.github.com/arlukin/5689526
+Click the above link to get the latest gist.
+I will probably update both here and the gist.
+But check both anyway.

     #!/bin/bash
     #